NEON & CONCRETE — Story #07

 I pause to look at the mega-skyscrapers towering over me, their ethereal glow radiating in the iron dark night sky.
-A plague of drones hum between them as a thin layer of snow starts to make its way down to me, gliding between the concrete hulks over this quadrant of Major Prime.
-I stand and watch, using the moment to bury down the ghost of the past.
+A plague of drone’s hum between them as a thin layer of snow starts to make its way down to me, gliding between the concrete hulks over this quadrant of Major Prime.
+I stand and watch and use the moment to bury it down, the ghost of the past.

-They have a long life and dreams.
+They have a long life, dreams.
 That mist that floats through you, pulling at your soul before crystallising around a memory, a moment, and then, you’re there.

 That past still creeps in.
 One where I wanted to smile, one where I had to cry.
-Buried away in that place I keep for it in the back of my mind.
-It pushes, always trying to push its way in, but right now I’ve got a job to get to.
+Buried away in that place I keep for it in the back of my mind and it pushes, always it tries to push its way in, but right now I’ve got a job to get to.
 My perfect distraction, something to take my mind somewhere else.
-A big risk and a big payoff, just the way I like it.
-It’s the distraction I need, and the reason I’m on this path.
+Big risk, big pay-off, just the way I like it, the distraction I need, and the reason I’m on this path.

-They’re everywhere at this level — always looking, always watching.
-Trying to spy a way in through my protection grid.
-No such luck with this girl motherfuckers; she’s armed to the teeth.
+They’re everywhere at this level, always looking always watching and trying to spy a way in through my protection grid.
+No such luck with this girl motherfuckers, she’s armed, to the teeth.
 All the latest tech and defence systems courtesy of Old Bobs Metal ’n’ Bones itself.
-The old fucker managed to get himself put back together after he and Rawstone landed in some trouble from the old boss, the Galaxy Widow.
-Well, it’s too bad for her, because you don’t fuck with Rawstone, just the same as you don’t fuck with me.
+The old fucker managed to get himself put back together after he and Rawstone landed some trouble from the old boss, the Galaxy Widow.
+Well, too bad for her, because you don’t fuck with Rawstone, just the same as you don’t fuck with me.

 “Well, would you look at this sight,” he says with a suck of his teeth.

 I stand and look him up and down.
-About a foot shorter than me, calling him a skinny street kid would be a compliment.
-No defence grid, so no real threat, but these little fuckers are tricky, might be a scout for some harder types, bait for a gang, or a million other different reasons to keep some space, so I do.
+About a foot shorter than me, a skinny street kid would be a compliment.
+No defence grid so no real threat, but these little fuckers are tricky, might be a scout for some harder types, bait for a gang or a million other different reasons to keep some space, so I do.

 “Savage Lucy, the Acid Commando in the flesh,” he pulls an upside-down grin out of his gaunt face and throws me a wink.
 “Yonder goes the light.”